The DJ scene post-MacBook invasion

 The Practical DJ

-Here in the real world, the DJ scene has become somewhat muddled with the MacBook invasion.
+Here in the real world, the DJ scene has become somewhat muddled with the MacBook invasion and the Apple sell back rush.
 It does sometimes seem like anyone with a relative taste in music and a laptop can become a DJ, and that somewhere along the line, the skills of becoming a DJ got lost.
 DeadMau5 famously addressed the “getting on stage and pressing play” argument by countering that the statement is fundamentally correct–the work occurs at home in the studio.
 The show is a show, a presentation.

 Becoming a pro takes perseverance.
 Just like any popular art form, it’s true that there are people practicing that probably shouldn’t be, but time has a way of weeding out sounds the public dislikes.
 Somehow, both digital and vinyl remain popular sounds pursued by pros and amateurs.